Job no: 241425-US

 Minimum Years and Type of Relevant Work Experience:

--Ability to use discretion and maintain confidentiality.
+-Ability to act independently, use discretion and take appropriate

 -Knowledge of UW-Madison policies and procedures.